willcramer/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### custom_endpoint

-Custom HTTP endpoint to send events captured by the Faro agent to.
+Custom HTTP endpoint to which events captured by the Faro agent are sent.
 Default, `/log-grafana-javascript-agent`, will log the events to stdout.

 ### log_endpoint_requests_per_second_limit